last-ent/last-ent.github.io/posts/adts-in-practice.md

 final case class UserInfoResponse(userInfo: UserInfo) extends Response
 ```

-# Arrows & Sets
+# ADTs & Flow

 Previously we defined our system in terms of happy path.
-But in reality there are many ways in which the server can end up in an error state, following diagram shows the alternative possible flow.
+But in reality there are many ways in which the server can end up in an error state.

+For example, we know that the authentication server & our own server can respond with one of the typical HTTP statuses for error (we will use a simpler set for this example).
+We will similarly assume smaller set of states for the database.

 We can define these using following top high level `trait`s.